Философия

 All this gives us reason to ask ourselves how is it possible to carry out this complex logical-cognitive process, provided that the judiciary, as we have already stated, should not have any direct perceptual access?
 Here we will offer a possible explanation, through the anti-realist alternative proposed by M. Dummett.
 In the literature we have studied, we have not encountered such an application of his theory for the analysis of the truth of legal norms, so we can consider this approach as a contribution in this area.

-Dummett “rejects the principle of the bivalence” (Dummett, 1996: 462 – 478), because he believes that “a statement is true or false not by virtue of some conditions on which its truth value depends, but because of “conditions under which we are able to arm it as true” (Ibid.).
+Dummett “rejects the principle of the bivalence” (Dummett, 1996: 462 – 478), because he believes that “a statement is true or false not by virtue of some conditions on which its truth value depends, but because of “conditions under which we are able to affirm it as true” (Ibid.).
 That is why, according to Dummett, the explanatory method of the realism faces two challenges – “the challenge of assimilation and the challenge of manifestation” (Dummett, 1978).

 The challenge of learning requires realism to explain how the speakers of one language are able to learn, understand and use that language in its entirety.
 Such an explanation should clarify how people who speak a particular language understand the meaning of the sentences in particular field, which allows them to assess their truth, even though those sentences have truth conditions that transcend verification.
 But if it is possible to assimilate the knowledge of sentences of given area, then they do not have transcendent conditions.
 The challenge of manifestation, according to Dummett, formulates some of the most important gaps in the explanatory method of realism about the way in which our knowledge of the meaning of the sentences in a particular field manifests itself in our speech.
 When we understand the meaning of a sentence in principle, this knowledge is acquired through communication within the language community (this means, not only that the experiential basis of knowledge must consist in our experience, not in my experience, but that experience can be characterized only as the experience of a common world inhabited by others as well as me (Dummett, 1996: 471).
 Therefore, if we assume that we understand a particular language, the concept of „a truth“ will contain all the explanatory knowledge we need to validate an utterance “(A is true) as equivalent to the statement that (A is true – Ibid.1).
 However, according to Dummett, “this knowledge is in no way manifested in our linguistic abilities, which leads to the conclusion that we do not have knowledge of the truth conditions of the sentences relating to the corresponding field” (Ibid.).
 This gives Dummett a reason to look for an alternative method that would make it possible to successfully identify a sentence as true or false.